MONOLITH LAW OFFICE+81-3-6262-3248Weekdays 10:00-18:00 JST

 Copyright of AI-Generated Works Under Japanese Law

 When companies utilize AI to create marketing materials, designs, reports, and other content, a critical issue arises: “Does copyright emerge for the generated works, and if so, to whom does it belong?”
-This is pivotal as it determines whether the content created by the company can be protected as intellectual property and prevent unauthorized use by others.
+This is crucial because it determines whether company-generated content can be protected as intellectual property and used to prevent unauthorized exploitation by others.

 Article 2, Paragraph 1, Item 1 of the Japanese Copyright Law defines a work as “something that creatively expresses thoughts or feelings and belongs to the fields of literature, academia, fine arts, or music.”
 At the core of this definition is the assumption that the creator is human.
 Since AI is not human, the current law does not recognize AI as an author capable of holding copyright for content it autonomously generates.

 Therefore, whether copyright is granted to AI-generated works hinges on the presence or absence of “creative contributions” by humans in the generation process.
-Copyright protection as a work may be possible only if a human uses AI as a mere “tool” and can be evaluated as having creatively expressed their thoughts or feelings.
+In other words, protection may arise only when AI functions as an auxiliary tool and the human is assessed as having made a creative contribution.

 Whether “creative contributions” are recognized depends on the degree of human involvement.
-For instance, if a human inputs a simple and general prompt like “a cat illuminated by the sunset,” and AI autonomously determines most of the specific expression, the human’s creative contribution is deemed minimal, and the generated work is unlikely to be recognized as having copyright.
+For instance, if a human inputs a simple and general prompt like “a cat illuminated by the sunset,” and AI autonomously determines most of the specific expression, the human input is too limited for the result to be treated as a copyright-protectable work.

-On the other hand, if a human has a specific creative intent, incorporates numerous detailed instructions into the prompt, and iteratively experiments to elicit a particular expression, the entire process of instructions and choices may be evaluated as a creative act, and the work could potentially be granted copyright.
+On the other hand, if a human has a specific creative intent, incorporates numerous detailed instructions into the prompt, and iteratively experiments to elicit a particular expression, the process itself may be deemed creative, allowing the output to be treated as a copyrighted work.
 Furthermore, if a human selects and arranges multiple images generated by AI and significantly edits and modifies them to complete a work, the creative editing and processing by the human clearly generate copyright.

-This provides an important strategic implication for companies.
+This has important strategic implications for companies.
 To create valuable intellectual property using AI, it is essential not only to instruct AI to generate but also to intentionally incorporate human creative involvement into the process and document it.
 Keeping records of detailed prompt histories, the selection process of generated results, and the specific content of human post-processing can serve as crucial evidence for claiming and protecting the copyright of that content in the future.

 Determining Liability and Legal Actions Faced by Companies in Japan